aedifi/website/support/survival.md

 	</div>
 	<p>We have a survival server hosted on <code>survival.aedi.app</code> that acts as an extension of the creative server, a side project, which anyone can join.
 It's based off a high-scale map of the Earth with nation's borders intact and uses the Factions plugin (formerly Towny) for players to claim chunks of land.</p>
 	<h3>Factions basics</h3>
 	<p>The operative goal of our survial extension is to establish competitiveness while remaining fun.
-It costs $100 in-game currency to start a faction using <code>/f create &lt;name&gt;</code> however chunks of land start at $25 in-game currency and that cost will increase per each additionally claimed piece of land (`25 + (25 * 0.025 * ownedLand)`).</p>
+It costs $100 in-game currency to start a faction using <code>/f create &lt;name&gt;</code> however chunks of land start at $25 in-game currency and that cost will increase per each additionally claimed piece of land: <code>25 + (25 * 0.025 * ownedLand)</code>.</p>
 	<p>Relations between factions default to neutral, however this can be changed.
 The <b>ally</b> and <b>truce</b> relations require a mutual agreement to take effect (via commands) however the <b>enemy</b> relation is one-sided and does not require any form of consent on behalf of the receiving party.
 Factions have a permissions structure that allow for factions owners to control particular aspects of the plugin as they trickle down to players within a faction.</p>
 	<p>Each faction has its own bank or vault that can be managed with the command <code>/f money</code> that in turn provides a list of money-related commands.
 In-game currency from your own <code>/balance</code> must be deposited into the faction's bank so that certain things can be paid for, including land.</p>
 	<h4>List of survival commands</h4>